Michael Chiklis: Career

-After graduating from college, Chiklis moved to Brooklyn, New York and was cast in the role of John Belushi in the controversial biopic Wired (1989).
+After graduating from Boston University, Chiklis moved to Brooklyn, New York, and was cast in the role of John Belushi in the controversial biopic Wired (1989).
 The film was panned in general and flopped at the box office, though Chiklis's performance as Belushi (one of his idols) was highly praised.
 He also guest starred in several popular television series such as Miami Vice, B.L.
 Stryker, Wiseguy, L.A.
 Law, Murphy Brown, and Seinfeld, as well as in bit parts in such films as Nixon.

 Chiklis' first successful role was in The Commish, a police comedy/drama that ran from 1991 to 1996 on ABC.
 Chiklis played Anthony "Tony" J. Scali, a police commissioner in a small city in upstate New York.
 After The Commish, Chiklis starred in the short-lived NBC sitcom Daddio.

 In 1997, Chiklis replaced Rob Becker in the Broadway one-man show Defending the Caveman, taking on the role from January 1997 to the show's closing in June 1997.

 After playing Curly Howard in the TV film The Three Stooges (2000), Chiklis decided to reinvent his image.
 With his wife's help, he spent six months on an extensive workout regimen and shaved his head.
 He turned up to audition for The Shield looking nothing like the pudgy, friendly character of The Commish.
 Chiklis won over creator Shawn Ryan and nabbed the leading role of the show's anti-hero, LAPD Detective Vic Mackey.
 He won the 2002 Emmy Award for Outstanding Lead Actor In A Drama Series for the role.
 Chiklis received a Golden Globe Award that same year for Best Performance by an Actor in a Television Series-Drama as well.
 Between 2004 and 2005, he was nominated for a Golden Globe for Best Actor in a Drama Series but did not win.
-Chiklis later parodied his role as Vic Mackey in the Robot Chicken episode, "Monstourage"; the skit involved Mackey's accidentally switching places with Ben Grimm.
+Chiklis later parodied his role as Vic Mackey in the Robot Chicken episode, "Monstourage"; the skit involved Mackey accidentally switching places with Ben Grimm.

 Since 2000, Chiklis has taken up a number of voice roles, voicing Chihiro's father, Akio, in the English dub of Hayao Miyazaki's Spirited Away and Roman/King Webster in the direct-to-video feature The Adventures of Tom Thumb and Thumbelina.
 He has also performed in several episodes of Family Guy and had a voice role in Heavy Gear: The Animated Series.